merovex-press/stranded-series/README.md

 In the 18th century, humanity discovered advanced alien technology in the Toltec Indian mounds.
 Over the next 150 years, society embraces the technology and develops interstellar travel via the slipstream, all while retaining paranoid nationalism.
 When they encounter other human settlements on alien worlds, they chose to study them out of concern that "alien" use of slipstream technology puts them at risk.

-Albert Sevrin is a descendent of the original discoverer of the Indian mounds and lives under that shadow.
+Albert Strand is a descendent of the original discoverer of the Indian mounds and lives under that shadow.
 Putting career before family, he lobbied hard to be assigned to the Orbital.

 ## Setting (Where & When)